JMED106/psfrag-gtk/README.rst

 -----------------

 PyFrag is a python script that runs in a terminal, and offers a GUI in runtime.
-You need to provide the target .EPS file to the programm:
+You need to provide the target .EPS file to the program:

 $ /path/to/pyfrag.py epsfile.eps [-O options]